hossam-create/Mnbara-Platform/docs/product/BUYER_COPY_LOGIC_SPECIFICATION.md

 Error: [Specific helpful message]

 Examples:
-• "Please enter an item name"
-• "This doesn't look like a valid URL"
-• "Please select a date"
+â€¢ "Please enter an item name" â€¢ "This doesn't look like a valid URL" â€¢ "Please select a date"
 ```

 ---